quicwg/multipath/draft-ietf-quic-multipath.md

 mechanism defined in this document.

-When advertising the initial_max_paths transport parameter, the endpoint MUST use non-zero Source and Destination Connection IDs.
+When advertising the initial_max_paths transport parameter, the endpoint MUST use non-zero length Source and Destination Connection IDs.
 If an initial_max_paths transport parameter is received and the carrying packet contains a zero-length connection ID, the receiver MUST treat this as a connection error of type